Stephen Curry (comedian): Television

 In 2001, Curry starred in the sitcom Sit Down, Shut Up playing the role of the computer science teacher.
 The 2009 American cartoon remake of the series, Sit Down, Shut Up (2009 TV series), directed by Mitch Hurwitz of Arrested Development fame saw Jason Bateman play the role of the science-cum-gym teacher.

 In 2001, Curry had a role in the mini-series Changi.

 Between 2004 and 2005, Curry had a regular role in the drama series The Secret Life of Us.

 Curry was a guest on Rove Live on several occasions.
 He has also appeared on the TV comedy series Thank God You're Here and Spicks and Specks several times, and has once been a guest on Talkin' 'bout Your Generation.

-Since 2005, he has appeared in several Toyota Memorable Moments advertisements featuring iconic Australian rules football players of yesteryear Wayne Harmes, James Hird, Peter Daicos, Dermott Brereton, Malcolm Blight, Alex Jesaulenko, Tony Lockett, Francis Bourke, Bruce Doull and Kevin Bartlett and most recently Leigh Matthews with fellow comedian Dave Lawson, doing deliberately over-the-top reenactments of well-known moments of historic matches.
+Since 2005, he has appeared in several Toyota Memorable Moments advertisements featuring Australian rules football players such as Wayne Harmes, James Hird, Peter Daicos, Dermott Brereton, Malcolm Blight, Alex Jesaulenko, Tony Lockett, Francis Bourke, Bruce Doull and Kevin Bartlett, and most recently Leigh Matthews with fellow comedian Dave Lawson, doing over-the-top reenactments of well-known moments of historic matches.

 In 2007, Curry portrayed Graham Kennedy in The King, a telemovie examining Kennedy's life.
 The role required Curry to lose 14 kilograms.
 Also in 2007, Stephen appeared in The Librarians on a recurring basis as a tour guide.

 In 2008, Curry hosted the 50th AFI Awards for the Nine Network.

 In 2009, Curry had a role in the mini-series False Witness, a role in 30 Seconds and a guest role in Wilfred.